MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 #### Error: Could not create Marketplace item

 - If you receive a "Could not create marketplace item" error message in your Azure portal:
-    -   Ensure that you have selected "Microsoft Connected Cache" and not "Connected Cache resources" while trying to create an MCC resource
+    -   Ensure that you have selected "Microsoft Connected Cache" and not "Connected Cache resources" while trying to create a MCC resource
     -   Ensure that you are using the same subscription that you provided to Microsoft and you have privileges to create an Azure resource
     -   Clear your browser cache and start in a new window if the issue persists